demo-thursday/azure-service-operator/README.md

 ## Installing the Operator

 The instructions for installing this operator are detailed in the description found in the OpenShift embedded OperatorHub.
-However, there are currently a few

-Installation instructions for this operator can be found on [OperatorHub](https://operatorhub.io/operator/azure-service-operator), or in the official [GitHub repo]() for the operator.
-For this demo, we will simply follow the instructions from the Operator Hub documentation.

-**Note:** If you are doing this on your own cluster, please follow the instrucitons from OperatorHub, as they will always be the most up to date.
+However, there are currently a few issues that need fixing with the docs.
+As of verion `0.37.0`, there was a formatting issue with the `Secret` you are asked to create, and an RBAC issue that has already been reported (and has an easy work around).
+For now, please follow these instructions

 ### Step 1: Create a Service Principal